Deepen Your Knowledge: specialization courses

 • Brief history of Neapolitan pizza

-• The Neapolitan Pizza STG specification: ingredients, specific method of production and processing
+• The specification of Neapolitan pizza STG: the ingredients, specific method of production and processing

-• Characteristics of flour and dough in the production of Neapolitan pizza: dough preparation, shaping, and leavening
+• Characteristics of flour and dough in the production of Neapolitan pizza: dough preparation, forming and rising

-• Topping: the importance of selecting raw materials
+• Stuffing: the importance of raw material selection

-• The evolution of Neapolitan pizza: the contemporary version.
-Reflections on doughs, baking, and recipes
+• Evolution of Neapolitan pizza: the contemporary.
+Reflections on doughs, cooking and recipes.

 Practice

-• Creation of the traditional recipe as specified by the Neapolitan Pizza STG regulations
+• Implementation of the traditional recipe stipulated in the specification of the Neapolitan pizza STG

-• Baking within the times specified by the regulations
+• Cooking within the time frame specified in the specification

 Read more